 Bula & hello from Fiji!
-I recently spent six days in Fiji and had the best time!
+I recently spent six days backpacking Fiji and had the best time!
 Fiji consists of over 300 islands, some so small that they are uninhabited.
 We stayed on the main island, near Nadi International Airport, because this area is cheap, has plenty to do, and is within easy access to the surrounding islands.
-Check out my backpacker’s guide to visiting Fiji for more tips!
+Check out my guide to backpacking Fiji for more tips!

 After looking into accommodation options and realizing that most hotels in Fiji are luxury resorts, we opted for a more student-friendly option and stayed at Bamboo Backpackers Beach hostel.
 The hostel had a restaurant, bar, beach, pool, excursions desk, and air conditioned rooms, and only cost us about $15 USD per night!
 If any of you plan on studying abroad in Australia and want to visit Fiji, I recommend staying here!

 The flight from Sydney to Nadi was about four hours long.
-We landed on a Tuesday and spent our first day exploring the hostel and local beach.
+We landed on a Tuesday and spent our first day backpacking Fiji exploring the hostel and local beach.
 Our second day in Fiji was spent on Malamala, a private island and beach resort!
 We took a 30 minute boat ride from our hostel to the island and spent the day relaxing on the white sand and in the crystal clear water.
 Our package included a food and drink voucher and access to the infinity pool, paddle boards, kayaks, and snorkel equipment.
 There was also a dock that we could jump from!
-We had so much fun at Malamala and the views of the surrounding islands were jaw-dropping; it was definitely one of my favorite days yet!
+We had so much fun at Malamala and the views of the surrounding islands were jaw-dropping!

 We spent Thursday, February 21st exploring the southern coast of Viti Levu!
 We drove three hours from Nadi down to the village of Sigatoka where we were welcomed by a traditional Kava ceremony (Fiji’s most popular local drink).
 After the welcoming we visited a local preschool and got to meet the children, who showed off their English skills by singing some fun songs for us!